yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/docker/with-kubernetes/tyk-kubernetes-ingress-controller.md

 kubectl create configmap token_auth.html --from-file=token_auth.html=token_auth.html --namespace tyk
 ```

 The last thing to do is to make sure they are available to the Tyk controller, and to ensure it picks up the new configuration, to do this you'll need to edit the deployment.
-If you are using the Tyk Community Edition versin, you will need to redeploy with the helm chart (as all gateways need to be updated) by editing the `deployment-tyk-k8s.yaml` file like so:
+If you are using the Tyk Community Edition version, you will need to redeploy with the helm chart (as all gateways need to be updated) by editing the `deployment-tyk-k8s.yaml` file like so:

 ```
 	### --- there's other stuff up here